 - Be transformed by our fiendish face painter in the Co-op hardware throughout the night, see the Hall of Mirrors in the drapery and tasty toffee and chocolate apples will be on sale in the grocery.

 - Take a spin on the Ghoulish Gallopers throughout the evening.

 - Francis Street: Find out your fate when you visit the tarot reader in No. 1, best to avoid the saw violinist in No. 2.
 How strong is your stomach?
 Taste creepy crawlies in the “I’m an Edwardian Get Me Out of Here!” challenge in No. 3 and trick or treat in No. 4 & 5 (same activity as No. 5 & 6 Ravensworth Terrace in The Town).

-- Look out for the scary stilt walker patrolling The Pit Village, and beware of the body snatchers!
+- Look out for the scary stilt walker patrolling the village, and beware of the body snatchers!

-- How close will you get to the “Dangerous and Deadly” animals in Hetton Band Hall?
+- Can you stay for the ghost stories in Hetton Band Hall?

-- In the school there will be family-friendly crafts and activities including spooky lino printing.
+- In the school there will be family-friendly crafts and activities, including spooky lino printing and monster making.

 1820s Pockerley Old Hall